swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-> **Note:** Indeed, the utility of this marker protocol is rather limited... however we feel it would be nice, and relatively cost-free to introduce this type as a _marker_ protocol because of the zero runtime overhead of it, and the added logical binding of actors in a common type hierarchy.
+> **Note:** Indeed, the utility of this marker protocol is rather limited, however we feel it would be useful at least in the ability to signal that a type "definitely is (any) actor" when using generic constraints.
+And because a marker protocol has no overhead at runtime, it would serve as useful information for developers of a system and bind of actors in a logical type hierarchy.
 >
 > The authors of the proposal could be convinced either way about this type though, and we welcome feedback from the community about it.